conan-io/docs/reference/conanfile/tools/system/package_manager.rst

 +++++++

 * ``install(self, packages, update=False, check=False, recommends=False):``: will try to
-  installed the list of packages passed as a parameter.
+  install the list of packages passed as a parameter.
 If the parameter ``check`` is ``True`` it will check if those packages are already installed before installing them.
   If the parameter ``update`` is ``True`` it will try to update the package manager database before checking and installing.
 If the parameter ``recommends`` is ``False`` it